Juma Mosque, Tbilisi: Religious significance and community use

-Juma Mosque serves both Sunni and Shia Muslims.
-Originally separated by a curtain, the two groups began praying together in 1996, making it one of the few mosques where both rites share a single prayer space.
-The mosque is also the focal point for Friday prayers and celebrations of Eid al‑Adha and Eid al‑Fitr, drawing both local worshippers and tourists.
+The mosque serves both Sunni and Shia Muslims and is primarily used by the Azerbaijanis in Tbilisi.
+It was also used by Tatars during the Soviet Union.
+Originally separated by a curtain, Shias and Sunnis eventually began praying together in 1996, making it one of the few mosques where followers of the two main branches of Islam share a single prayer space.
+It is also the focal point for Friday prayers and celebrations of Eid al‑Adha and Eid al‑Fitr, drawing both local worshippers and tourists.
+It is subordinate to the Mufti of Azerbaijan.

-Cultural context

-The mosque stands among other religious landmarks in Old Tbilisi, including bathhouses, synagogues, and churches, exemplifying the city’s long-standing tradition of religious diversity and tolerance.
+The mosque stands among other religious landmarks in Old Tbilisi, including bathhouses, synagogues, and churches, exemplifying the city's long-standing tradition of religious diversity and tolerance.